 SINES.
 It is an Alentejo city that still belongs to the district of Setúbal.
 It has about 15000 inhabitants.
 The city was and still is deeply connected to the sea and its port.
 The historical centre of Sines is very interesting and there are many beaches in the municipality that you can visit.
 The gastronomy is also one of its attractions.

-Porto Covo caught the attention of a great capitalist in the last quarter of 1700, Jacinto Fernandes Bandeira.
-Jacinto obtained the right to use the denomination of Lord of Porto Covo, which was given to him on 13 June 1796.
-He endeavoured to increase the population (unlike his successors).
-He died on 30th May 1806, single and left his enormous fortune to his nephews.
+Porto Covo came to the attention of a great capitalist in the last quarter of 1700, Jacinto Fernandes Bandeira.
+Jacinto obtained the right to use the name of Lord of Porto Covo, which was given to him on June 13, 1796.
+He was committed to increasing the settlement (unlike his successors).
+He died on May 30, 1806, single, and left his enormous fortune to his nephews.
 A century later (in 1900), Porto Covo had about 20 (!) houses.

-One of the known cases of Pombaline urbanism’s repercussion outside Lisbon is that of the village of Porto Covo.
-Its urbanization plan, inspired by that of downtown Lisbon, had, however, limited implementation.
-Even so, we can recognize a certain rectilinearity in the layout of the streets and, especially, its nice square.
+One of the best known cases of the repercussion of Pombaline urbanism outside Lisbon is the town of Porto Covo.
+Its urbanization plan, inspired by that of downtown Lisbon, had, however, a limited implementation.
+Still, we can recognize a certain rectilinearity in the layout of the streets and, especially its nice square.

 MATINHA HOTEL ESTATE, 4 STAR HOTEL